• Skip to primary navigation

 1. Customization for different IVR types: IVR testing should be tailored to the specific characteristics of the IVR system.
 For simple dial-in menus, the focus may be on menu mapping and instructions.
 For voice-based IVRs, additional testing is required for speech recognition and NLP capabilities due to the increased complexity of customer journeys.

-2. Expansion to chatbots and conversational AI: With the inclusion of chatbots and other conversational AI elements, IVR testing must adapt accordingly.
+1. Expansion to chatbots and conversational AI: With the inclusion of chatbots and other conversational AI elements, IVR testing must adapt accordingly.
 Testing should encompass the entire omnichannel customer journey, as interactions can span web apps, emails, and phone calls.
 IVR testing solutions need to account for this expanded scope of CX.

-3. Increased complexity and potential outcomes: Voice interaction and conversational AI significantly multiply the possible customer journeys and outcomes to be tested.
+1. Increased complexity and potential outcomes: Voice interaction and conversational AI significantly multiply the possible customer journeys and outcomes to be tested.
 Testing efforts must consider this wide range of scenarios and ensure that the IVR system can handle different customer inputs, intents, and variations in a reliable and accurate manner.

-4. Importance of the omnichannel experience: The shift towards omnichannel customer journeys necessitates IVR testing solutions that can accommodate seamless transitions and continuity across different channels.
+1. Importance of the omnichannel experience: The shift towards omnichannel customer journeys necessitates IVR testing solutions that can accommodate seamless transitions and continuity across different channels.
 Testing should ensure a consistent and cohesive experience for customers as they navigate various touchpoints.

 Critical CX missteps your IVR testing solutions should address

 If you’re still not convinced, consider it from another angle.
 The modern customer journey may follow thousands of possible paths through this omnichannel experience.
-Along those myriad of paths are countless potential missteps — and a customer need only hit one of those snags to become disillusioned with the experience.
-As a 2022 survey by
+Along those myriad of paths are numerous potential missteps, and a customer need only hit one of those snags to become disillusioned with the experience.
+As a 2022 survey by Salesforce showed, 83% of customers expect to speak to a human agent and get their issue resolved on the first try.
+If they don’t, 48% are ready to look elsewhere for better service.

 • Excessive prompts: There are too many prompts required before a customer can reach a solution.